Return to the BUILD

 Be sure the steering tab is centered before you place this Front Suspension:

-Also, make sure the seat both Upper Swing Arm Bases into the appropriate locations inside both wheel arches:
+Also, make sure to seat both Upper Swing Arm Bases into the appropriate locations inside both wheel arches:

 Then, we can secure this Front Suspension in place.
 This is also your friendly reminder to try using 3-in-One Oil on all screws going into metal: